-You should read this pricing supplement together with the prospectus dated December 16, 2019 (the "prospectus") and the prospectus supplement dated December 16, 2019 (the "prospectus supplement"), relating to our Senior Global Medium-Term Notes, of which these Notes are a part, for additional information about the Notes.
+You should read this pricing supplement together with the prospectus dated December 16, 2019 (the "prospectus") and the prospectus supplement dated December 16, 2019 (the "prospectus supplement"), each relating to our Senior Global Medium-Term Notes of which these Notes are a part, for additional information about the Notes.
 Information in this pricing supplement supersedes information in the prospectus supplement and prospectus to the extent it is different from that information.
 Certain defined terms used but not defined herein have the meanings set forth in the prospectus supplement or the prospectus.

-You should rely only on the information contained in or incorporated by reference in this pricing supplement, the accompanying prospectus supplement and the accompanying prospectus.
+You should rely only on the information contained in or incorporated by reference in this pricing supplement and the accompanying prospectus supplement and prospectus.
 This pricing supplement may be used only for the purpose for which it has been prepared.
-No one is authorized to give information other than that contained in this pricing supplement, the accompanying prospectus supplement and the accompanying prospectus, and in the documents referred to in this pricing supplement, the prospectus supplement and the prospectus and which are made available to the public.
-We have not, and Jefferies has not, authorized any other person to provide you with different or additional information.
+No one is authorized to give information other than that contained in this pricing supplement and the accompanying prospectus supplement and prospectus, and in the documents referred to in these documents and which are made available to the public.
+We have not, and MS&Co. has not, authorized any other person to provide you with different or additional information.
 If anyone provides you with different or additional information, you should not rely on it.

-We are not, and Jefferies is not, making an offer to sell the Notes in any jurisdiction where the offer or sale is not permitted.
-You should not assume that the information contained in or incorporated by reference in this pricing supplement, the accompanying prospectus supplement or the accompanying prospectus is accurate as of any date other than the date of the applicable document.
+We are not, and MS&Co. is not, making an offer to sell the Notes in any jurisdiction where the offer or sale is not permitted.
+You should not assume that the information contained in or incorporated by reference in this pricing supplement or the accompanying prospectus supplement or prospectus is accurate as of any date other than the date of the applicable document.
 Our business, financial condition, results of operations and prospects may have changed since that date.
-Neither this pricing supplement, nor the accompanying prospectus supplement, nor the accompanying prospectus constitutes an offer, or an invitation on our behalf or on behalf of Jefferies, to subscribe for and purchase any of the Notes and may not be used for or in connection with an offer or solicitation by anyone in any jurisdiction in which such an offer or solicitation is not authorized or to any person to whom it is unlawful to make such an offer or solicitation.
+Neither this pricing supplement nor the accompanying prospectus supplement or prospectus supplement or prospectus constitutes an offer, or an invitation on our behalf or on behalf of MS&Co., to subscribe for and purchase any of the Notes and may not be used for or in connection with an offer or solicitation by anyone in any jurisdiction in which such an offer or solicitation is not authorized or to any person to whom it is unlawful to make such an offer or solicitation.